 MANCHESTER, N.H.
-(AP) — For all the passionate support Donald Trump has amassed in New Hampshire, many Republicans and independent voters are just as passionate about not voting for the billionaire real-estate mogul.
+(AP) — For all the passionate support Donald Trump has amassed in New Hampshire, many Republicans and independent voters are just as passionate about not voting for Donald Trump.

-They are an enticing target for the pack of Republicans who seek to turn a second-place finish in the nation's first primary into a boost in South Carolina and beyond.
+They are an enticing target for the pack of Republicans off the front-runner's pace, who seek to turn a second-place finish in the nation's first primary — or maybe even an upset win — into validation they're the candidate best able to challenge the brash real estate billionaire in South Carolina and beyond.

-They share similar ideas about policy and politics, but their pitch to voters differ as they seek to come out on top.
+New evidence of the intensity among the four is manifesting itself in the form of escalating attacks in ads, in interviews and at their events.
+The men all share similar ideas about policy and politics, but their pitches to voters differ as they seek to come out on top.

 What they all agree on: It's in New Hampshire where their White House aspirations may find life — or come to an end.